DemiAdisa/Spacestagram/README.md

 It is a simple frontend web application which makes use of APIs provided by NASA, Semantic-UI (A UI Library for react components) and React.js to model a small Instagram like App (Hence the Name Spacstagram)

+# Demo

+You can view a demo here at https://demiadisa.github.io/Spacestagram/

 # Features

 This simple application features: